SoftwareHeritage/docker/README.rst

 built from the ``Dockerfile`` located at the root of that repository.
 It contains all software components developed by Software Heritage along their runtime dependencies.

-Please note that when new software components are released by Software Heritage, typically Python packages, the image must be updated to install these new versions.
+Please note that when new Python software components are released by Software Heritage, the image must be updated to install these new versions.
 To update the image, either use the following command:

 .. code-block:: console

-   ~/swh-environment/docker$ docker build --pull --no-cache -t swh/stack .
+   ~/swh-environment/docker$ docker build --pull --no-cache-filter install_python_packages -t swh/stack .

 or use the dedicated ``make`` target wrapping it: